Ellis Park Stadium: Crime

 The inner city suburb of Doornfontein has experienced increasing crime, leading to a number of incidents affecting stadium goers, and impacting stadium attendances.
 As a result, there have been calls for South African rugby to move to another venue in Johannesburg.

+Sponsorship

+Originally named after J. D. Ellis, a five-year ZAR 450 million (US$58 million/£30 million) naming rights deal was signed in 2008 with The Coca-Cola Company, resulting in the stadium being named Coca-Cola Park between 2008 and 2012.
+The stadium was then known as Emirates Airline Park from 2015 until June 2025 after Emirates bought the naming rights.
+In July 2026, 10bet acquired the naming rights for five years, renaming the stadium to 10bet Ellis Park.

 Concerts

 On 12 January 1985, Ellis Park Stadium was the venue for Concert in the Park, a benefit concert organised by Hilton Rosenthal.
 22 artists played the benefit, which raised money for Operation Hunger, a South African non-profit organisation.

 Among the touring artists who have performed at the Stadium are: